-FRMPs have been developed by the EA in tandem to ensure that flood defence schemes can provide wider environmental benefits during the same six-year cycle.
+Following on from the CFMPs, FRMPs are designed to set out the risk of flooding from rivers, sea, surface water, groundwater and reservoirs within each RBD and to detail how RMAs will work with communities to manage flood risk up to 2021 for this current cycle, at the time of writing.
+Both the River Basin Management Plans (RBMP) and FRMPs have been developed by the EA in tandem to ensure that flood defence schemes can provide wider environmental benefits during the same six-year cycle.
 Both flood risk management and river basin planning form an important part of a collaborative and integrated approach to catchment planning for water.
-Each EU member country must produce FRMPs as set out in the EU Floods Directive 2007.
+Each EU member country must produce FRMPs as set out in the EU Floods Directive 2007 which was transposed into English Law in 2009 through the Flood Risk Regulations.
+It is therefore assumed that the requirement for FRMPs is to continue post-Brexit.